 There are typically three sub-categories of low back pain – acute, sub-acute and chronic low back pain.
 Acute is something which lasts for less than 6 weeks, sub-acute lasts for 6 to 12 weeks and chronic lasts for more than 12 weeks.

 For those suffering from back pain, physiotherapy offers many effective non-surgical treatments.
 It can relieve pain, improve mobility and increase the patient’s overall fitness and quality of life.
-Here at Sri Ramakrishna Hospital we offer both active and passive forms of physiotherapy.
+Here at Sri Ramakrishna Hospital's Physiotherapy Centre in Coimbatore, we offer both active and passive forms of physiotherapy.
 Passive physiotherapy may include heat therapy, cold packs, electrical stimulation and so on.

 Active therapy includes specific exercises which help the patient regain mobility and increase fitness.
 The benefits of physiotherapy are manifold and fast-acting.